wpm/CanCan/README.md

 (Thus a solved KenKen puzzle is a [Latin Square](http://en.wikipedia.org/wiki/Latin_square).)
 Additionally, cells in the grid are grouped into sets called _cages_, and the sets of numbers in these cages must have certain arithmetic properties.

-To see the program solve a puzzle, run either its unit tests or `KenKen` with a path to a puzzle file.
+To see the program solve a puzzle, run either its unit tests or `Solver` with a path to a puzzle file.

-	> scala -cp target/scala-2.9.2/classes kenken.KenKen src/main/resources/6x6
+	> scala -cp target/scala-2.9.2/classes kenken.Solver src/main/resources/6x6
     a=4x b=12x c=15+ d=3/ e=11+ f=1- g=11+ h=1- i=9+ j=2- k=60x l=3- m=4x n=1- o=5-
     a a b b c c
     a d d e e c